durach/ml-zoomcamp-2023/midterm-project/README.md

 # Heart Failure Prediction

 The project is intended to predict cardiovascular disease based on patient measurements and medical data.
+It could assist patients who avoid medical prescriptions to change their minds.

 The dataset is taken from Kaggle: [Heart Failure Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction)